Polidea/recycler-view-adapters/README.md

 ### BaseSectionRecyclerViewAdapter

-Extended `BaseRecyclerViewAdapter` that adds abstraction for grouping items in specified sections.
+The extended `BaseRecyclerViewAdapter` adds abstraction for grouping items in specified sections.
 Implementation is very similar to iOS UITableView.

 #### Usage